 What Is Garlic?

-Covered in an inedible papery skin, the bulb, or head, is comprised of individual sections called cloves.
+Garlic grows underground in the form of a bulb.
+(Its long green shoots produce flower stalks called scapes, which can be eaten.)
+Covered in an inedible papery skin, the bulb, or head as it is more often referred to, is comprised of individual sections called cloves; there can be anywhere from 10 to 20 cloves per head.
 These cloves are themselves enclosed in a paperlike skin, and the pale yellowish flesh within is the part of the garlic that is used in cooking.

-Garlic is generally used as a flavoring ingredient in recipes rather than as the main ingredient itself, although roasted garlic can be eaten as a spread or condiment.
+Garlic is generally used as a flavoring ingredient in recipes rather than as the main ingredient itself; an exception to this is roasted garlic, which can be eaten as a spread or condiment.

-Cooking With Garlic
+How to Cook With Garlic

 There is probably no end to the uses and potential uses of garlic in the culinary arts.
 It can be part of dishes that are sautéed, baked, roasted, and braised; it is added to soups, sauces, marinades, spice rubs, and stir-frys.
 Garlic is also minced and used as a flavoring in sausages, meatballs, and other ground meat preparations.
 The entire head of garlic can be roasted whole and the tender cloves used as a spread or added to a soup or sauce.

 Before adding garlic to a recipe, the papery skin needs to be removed.
 There are several tricks to accomplish this task, the simplest being to gently press down on the clove with the flat side of a large knife; the skin should easily peel off.
 Once you have the bare clove, you will need to slice, chop, mince, grate, press, or crush the garlic; for some techniques, you can use a knife but others require a special tool.